AlgoSnippets/random_forest/README.md

 python main.py
 ```

-The script will: - Print training and test set metrics (MSE, RMSE, MAE, R²). - Display a plot comparing actual and predicted volatility.
+    - The script will print training and test metrics, plot actual vs. predicted volatility, and display the top 10 most important features.

 ---

-### **How It Works**
+## How It Works

 - **Feature Engineering:**

-  - Calculates daily returns:
-  - Calculates rolling volatility (annualized standard deviation over a 20-day window).
+  The script creates lagged and rolling features from price and volume, and computes ratios such as high/low and close/open.

-- **Data Preparation:**
+- **Target Construction:**
-  - Scales volatility using MinMaxScaler.
-  - Creates input sequences of length 20 for supervised learning.
+  Future volatility is calculated as the rolling standard deviation of returns, annualized for comparability.
 - **Model Training:**
-  - Splits data into training (80%) and test (20%) sets.
+  Data is split chronologically into training and test sets.
+Features are scaled, and Random Forest hyperparameters are optimized using grid search.
-  - Trains a Random Forest regressor on the training set.
 - **Evaluation:**
-  - Computes MSE, RMSE, MAE, and R² on both training and test sets.
-  - Plots actual vs. predicted volatility for visual inspection.
+  Model performance is assessed with standard regression metrics and visualized for easy interpretation.
+- **Feature Importance:**
+  The script outputs the top features influencing volatility predictions.

 ---

-### **Customization**

-- Change the `window_size` parameter to adjust the lookback period.
-- Tune Random Forest hyperparameters (e.g., `n_estimators`) for improved performance.
-- Adapt the script for different tickers or data sources.

----

-### **Example Output**
+## Example Output

 ```
 Training Metrics: